QuChunhe/study/Maths.md

 The field of statistics can be divided into two major branches: descriptive statistics and inferential statistics.

 Good descriptive statistics enable us to make sense of the data by reducing a large set of measurements to a few summary measures that provide a good, rough picture of the original measurements.

+sampling error

+nonsampling error

+Whether we are describing an observed population or using sampled data to draw an inference from the sample to the population, an insightful description of the data is an important step in drawing conclusions from it.

+The two major methods for describing a set of measurements are graphical techniques and numerical descriptive techniques.